mgravish/AE-Task-List/README.md

 # AE Task List
-Working on a simple task list panel for After Effects to learn more about creating extensions.
-This will probably not bein working order for a long while...
+A simple task list for After Effects.
+You can add and delete items, and mark them as complete or incomplete.
+The list is saved in a persistent cookie and loaded when the panel opens.